ArcadeTV/neogeo-menu/README.md

 On Windows use the `build.bat` file to start the toolchain.
 When everything works as expected you'll find the `menu-p1.bin` romfile in the `MAME\roms\menu` folder.

+---

+## Run the menu in MAME

-Although this was made to be used on real hardware, you can run in im MAME:
+Although this was made to be used on real hardware, you can run it in MAME:

 1. Run `build.bat`
 2. Open `MAME\hash\neogeo.xml` from this repository in any text editor and copy the element `<software name="menu">` till `</software>` into the `neogeo.xml` from your MAME folder.